aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 3. Click **Next**.

 4. On the **Options** page, you can create tags or configure other advanced options.
-These are not required for this lab.
+These are not required for this module.

 5. Click **Next**.